Paris Place Vauban Square in France

 Place Vauban cobbled road

-Now when it comes to finding the Place Vauban and the monument of Emile Fayolle, you will discover this on the south side of the Hotel des Invalides in the 7th Arrondissement close to numerous different tourist attranctions.
+Now when it comes to finding the Paris Place Vauban square and the monument of Emile Fayolle, you will discover this on the south side of the Hotel National des Invalides in the 7th Arrondissement close to numerous different Paris tourist attranctions.

-And when it comes to getting here via public transport in Paris, the nearest Metro station is the Saint-Francois-Xavier stop serving line 13, or a few more metres away in the Varenne stop serving the same line.
+And when it comes to getting here via Paris public transport, the nearest Metro station is the Saint-Francois-Xavier stop serving line 13, or a few more metres away in the Varenne stop serving the same line.